Canadian import documents required for customs clearance

 You can determine the value for duty, assign the right HS code, and confirm origin, but without the paperwork to back it up, your shipment can face issues crossing the border.

-This article provides an overview of all the essential documents you need to prepare when importing goods into Canada.
+This article provides an overview of the essential documents you need to prepare when importing goods into Canada.
 It also covers the most common mistakes importers make and how to prevent them.

 Before the Canada Border Services Agency (CBSA) can release any shipment, you will need to provide the core documents that show what’s being imported and how it should be accounted for.